 You probably won’t save any money making your own tubes of oil colour as it takes a fair amount of pigment, and yours probably won’t be as smooth and buttery as triple-milled artists’ colours, but you can control characteristics of your paint.
 By making your own paint you can control the stiffness of the paint, choose the type of oil you use, you can add additional ingredients if you want like beeswax or siccatives (driers), and you can use a custom blend of pigments.
 Store-bought oil paint goes through an ageing process after the tubes are filled, that helps prevent separation in the tube, where you squeeze out clear oil instead of paint.
-I am not too familiar with this but I checked our two handmade paints after a week and there was no separation.
+I am not too familiar with this, but I understand they rotate the tubes top to bottom every few weeks during this time.
+I checked our two handmade paints after a week and there was no separation in the tube.

 Jackson’s empty paint tubes are easy to use and have nice screw caps that fit well.
 The 60ml tube is a good versatile size, fill it only halfway if you only need a smaller size.
 The 60ml volume is based on allowing the bottom to be folded over a few times.
 They come singly or in packs of 10.
 Each soft aluminium tube has an epoxy coating on the inside to prevent any corrosion.